DanielJWood/portfolio/_includes/education.md

 ### Boston University | Boston, MA

-B.A., magna cum laude, Environmental Policy and Analysis, May 2011
+B.A., _magna cum laude_, Environmental Policy and Analysis, May 2011